Cancel anytime

 Total Addressable Market (TAM)

-The US grocery market is estimated to be around $1 trillion.
-Kroger's market share puts it in a strong position to capture a significant portion of this TAM, though it faces strong competition and evolving consumer behavior.
+The total US grocery market is estimated to be around $1 trillion.
+Kroger captures a significant portion, but faces increasing competition from online retailers and discounters.

 Upturn SWOT Analysis